-c.
-That sunset is so beautiful!

-d.
-Fred is so dumb!
+- (c) That sunset is so beautiful! - (d) Fred is so dumb!

-Substituting an equative like so far absolute superlatives (like, very, really) seems to be away of backing out of committing oneself strongly to an oponion.
-Rather like take question.
-One might hedge in this way with perfect right in making esthic judgment (as in (c) or intellectual judgements (as in (a)).
-To hedge in this situation is to seek to avoid, making any strong statement: a characteristic, as we have noted already and shall not further, women's speech.
+Substituting an equative like so for absolute superlatives (like very, really, utterly) seems to be a way of backing out of committing oneself strongly to an opinion, rather like tag questions.
+One might hedge in this way with perfect right in making esthetic judgments (as in (c)) or intellectual judgments (as in (d)).
+To hedge in this situation is to seek to avoid making any strong statement: a characteristic, as we have noted already and shall note further, of women's speech.